 All requirements are program specific.
-Please consult the Handbook for your graduate program for full details on the rules that pertain to that program.
-The Handbook will also describe the mandatory health standards and immunizations, if any.
+Please consult the Handbook for your graduate program for the full details on the rules that pertain to that program.
+The Program Handbooks will also describe the mandatory health standards, including insurance requirements, and immunizations, if any.
+For students in need of health insurance, the University of Mount Union does offer an ACA-compliant student health plan available for purchase.
+For students interested in more information about that plan or to optin, they should contact the Health Center by e-mail at healthcenter@mountunion.edu or at 330-823-2692.